 Both Login ID and Password are case sensitive.
 After a number of unsuccessful tries, your account will be locked.
 In this case, contact the CDR administrator and reqest help regarding the Password Change and Recovery process.

 To logout, click on Logout at the upper right corner of any CDR screen.
-Upon logout, whether automatic or intentional, the CDR Login appears.
+Upon logout, whether automatic or intentional, the CDR Login screen appears.

 Important Login Screen Links